Skip to main menu Skip to content Skip to footer

 For kids experiencing anxiety or depression, carefully edited social media posts can act as a smoke screen, masking serious issues behind pretend perfection and making it harder for parents or friends to see that they need help.

-“It’s important to remember that just posting edited pictures online or pretending your life is a little more glamorous than it is, is not in itself a problem,” says Jill Emanuele, PhD, Senior Director of the Mood Disorders Center at the Child Mind Institute.
+“It’s important to remember that just posting edited pictures online or pretending your life is a little more glamorous than it is, is not in itself a problem,” says Jill Emanuele, PhD, a clinical psychologist.
 “Social media alone is unlikely to be at the heart of the issue, but it can make a difficult situation even harder.”

 Teens who have created idealized online personas may feel frustrated and depressed at the gap between who they pretend to be online and who they truly are.